rolandnjoya1/azure-honeypot-with-attack-map/README.md

 # Log Enrichment and Finding Location Data

-Observe the SecurityEvent logs in the Log Analytics Workspace; there is no location data, only IP address, which we can use to derive the location data.
+1. Observe the SecurityEvent logs in the Log Analytics Workspace; there is no location data, only IP address, which we can use to derive the location data.

 <img width="503" height="466" alt="Image" src="https://github.com/user-attachments/assets/13b8fddd-e84d-4f1e-8bf2-f7b7311c9985" />

-goto what is my ip address to review highlighted attacker ip information
+2. Go to what is my ip address to review highlighted attacker ip information

 <img width="493" height="425" alt="Image" src="https://github.com/user-attachments/assets/60f293f2-3d4b-444f-8c08-2aad39c89df7" />

-We are going to import a spreadsheet (as a “Sentinel Watchlist”) which contains geographic information for each block of IP addresses.
+3. We are going to import a spreadsheet (as a “Sentinel Watchlist”) which contains geographic information for each block of IP addresses.

-# Download: location-config.csv
+4. Download: location-config.csv

-Within Sentinel, create the watchlist:
+5. Within Sentinel, create the watchlist:

 *Name/Alias: geoip